1601-mma2013/Dignity/README.md

 ------

-1. Goals: through physical interaction, soial awareness ads will leave a strong and lasting impression in society
+1. Goals: through physical interaction, this awareness spreading artwork will leave a strong and lasting impression in society
 2. Behavior: Michee doesnt voice out when she gets offended with the jokes made by her friends
 3. Attitudes: She wish that the society not to be selfish and think of others feeling
-4. Aptitudes: She keeps her temper when someone doing things that pushes over her patience limit
+4. Aptitudes: She keeps her temper when someone does things that exceeds her patience limit
-5. Environments: public space/campaign/event
+5. Environments: public space/campaign/events
 6. Tools: Hand